Skip to main

 Downtown Toronto is where it all happens.
 Not only is this area the densest part of the city, but it’s also home to the largest concentration of skyscrapers in the country.
 And it’s just those skyscrapers that form the Toronto skyline that Canadians know and love.

-One part of the skyline that can’t help but stand out is City Centre, thanks to a couple of unique architectural features.
+One part of the skyline that can’t help but stand out is City Center - Toronto, thanks to a couple of unique architectural features.
 The first thing that likely comes to mind is the CN Tower, and although it’s no longer the tallest free-standing structure in the world (it soars to just over 550 metres high), there’s nothing taller in North or South America.

 Toronto’s most iconic structure may have originally been built by the Canadian National Railway as a broadcasting tower, but today it’s used for an entirely different purpose.
 After ownership was transferred to the Canadian government in 1995, the CN Tower became an attraction for Torontonians and tourists alike.
 Today, visitors can ride the elevator to the glass floor and outdoor observation deck.
 Alternatively, those daring enough can even strap themselves in and lean back over the city thanks to the new EdgeWalk activity, which also happens to be the highest hands-free walk of its kind in the world.